High quality competition experience begins with great technical officials.

 There are three certification levels offered as part of the International Technical Official program.
 These are:

-- ITU-1: crossover with NTO course content
+- WT-1: crossover with NTO course content

 Steps to Certification as an International Technical Official: